 Unlike Macs and PCs, Chrome devices automatically search for and install updates.
 You’ll never have to worry if you’re using the latest and most secure OS—you always will be!

 Chrome OS also makes it simple to scale the number of Chrome devices you have.
 With the Admin Console, you can set up an entire department’s worth of Chrome devices in a matter of minutes!

 Through Chrome’s operating system, administrators are able to remotely manage Chrome hardware and software.
 Whether you’re managing 10 users or 10,000, an admin can enforce device settings, limit downloads, and control who can sign into Chrome devices.
 You can use gPanel to have even more granular control over the Chrome devices within your domain.

 Chrome and Promevo

 And if you need additional support or training, we are here for you.
+All Promevo customers get free support from our Google certified specialists.
 You can search our Knowledge Base, talk to our support team, or even schedule free training.
 Now go explore your new Chrome device!